-*$20 EASy registration fee is included in the cost of the RSLC, the Endorsement® application submission fee and exam fee will vary by category and is not included in the RSLC cost.
+*EASy registration fee is included in the cost of RSLC.
+The Endorsement application and submission cost varies by category and is not included in the cost of RSLC.